regek/facebook-marketplace-rss/README.md

    {
-       "server_ip": "0.0.0.0", // Listen on all IPs or specify an IP address "server_port": "5000", // Port for the RSS server "currency": "CA$", // Currency used in your local marketplace "refresh_interval_minutes": 15, // Interval for checking new ads (recommened 15 interval minutes) "log_filename": "fb-rssfeed.log",
+       "server_ip": "0.0.0.0", // Listen on all IPs or specify an IP address "server_port": "5000", // Port for the RSS server "currency": "$", // Currency used in your local marketplace "refresh_interval_minutes": 15, // Interval for checking new ads (recommened 15 interval minutes) "log_filename": "fb-rssfeed.log",
        "url_filters": {